 Deepening Our Commitment to Farmers with New Minimum Price Guarantee

-When we opened our doors more than a decade ago, we set out with the belief that great coffee should do two things: it should taste amazing, and it should fairly compensate the people who grow it.
+When we opened our doors more than a 15 years ago, we set out with the belief that great coffee should do two things: it should taste amazing, and it should fairly compensate the people who grow it.
 It's a fairly straightforward wish, but the path to making it a reality has been anything but straightforward.
 Specialty coffee is a global industry, and one that involves many different players, not all with the same ends in mind.

 Our Buying Philosophy, Since Day 1